Dracula-DAO/cardano-devnet/README.md

 $ key-gen bob
 ```

-### Step 5.
-Transfer some funds from the faucet to alice (only with cardano-cli-guru set up as above):
+### Transfer some funds from the faucet to alice (only with cardano-cli-guru set up):

 ```
 $ utxos faucet